 Improving image sharpness is almost universally obtainable by stopping a lens down one or two stops from wide-open but, from an image sharpness perspective, there is little reason to use a narrower aperture when this lens is mounted.
 Only a very slight contrast improvement can be seen at f/2.

 In addition to our standard lab test results, I like to share some real-world examples.
-The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS 5Ds R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "1" (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images below are 100% resolution center of the frame crops from images captured in RAW format using a Canon EOS 5Ds R. The images were processed in Canon's Digital Photo Professional using the Standard Picture Style with sharpness set to "1" (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).
 Be sure to find details in the plane of sharp focus to base your opinions on.

 I see a lot to like in these results.
 Increasing the sharpness of the f/1.4 results very slightly makes them appear the same as the f/2 results.